sapegin/sapegin.me/src/content/blog/naming.md

 - kebab-case.
 - PascalCase;
 - SCREAMING_SNAKE_CASE;
-- snake_case;
+- snake_case.

 **Tip:** There are also lowercase, UPPERCASE, and SpoNGEcAsE, but I wouldn’t recommend them because these conventions make it hard to distinguish separate words.

 Most JavaScript and TypeScript style guides suggest the following:

-- CamelCase for variable names and functions;
+- camelCase for variable names and functions;
-- PascalCase for class names and types;
+- PascalCase for class names, types, and components;
 - SCREAMING_SNAKE_CASE for constants.

-**Tip:** One of the benefits of naming conventions that use an underscore (`_`) or nothing to glue words together over conventions that use a dash (`-`) is that we can select a full name using a double-click or Alt+Shift+Left or Alt+Shift+Right hotkeys (these hotkeys expand the selection to the end of the word).
+**Tip:** One of the benefits of naming conventions that use an underscore (`_`) or nothing to glue words together over conventions that use a dash (`-`) is that we can select a full name using a double-click, or Alt+Shift+Left, or Alt+Shift+Right hotkeys (these hotkeys expand the selection to the word boundary).

-The code that doesn’t follow the established naming conventions for a particular language looks awkward for developers who are used to these conventions:
+The code that doesn’t follow the established naming conventions for a particular language looks awkward for developers who are used to these conventions.
+For example, here’s a JavaScript snippet that uses snake_case names:

 <!-- let console = { log: vi.fn() } -->